 Information Frictions and Firm Take Up of Government Support: A Randomised Controlled Experiment

-This paper studies whether informational frictions prevent firms from accessing government support using a randomized controlled trial.
-We focus on two Portuguese COVID-19 relief programs, providing (i) wage support for workers who are kept on payroll and (ii) credit lines backed by government guarantees.
-We randomly assign firms to a treatment providing either simplified information about a program, or a combination information and step-by-step application support.
-We find a significant treatment effect on take up of the wage support program.
-Our results constitute direct evidence that information frictions act as a barrier to comprehensive distribution of firm-level support measures.
+This paper studies whether informational frictions prevent firms from accessing government support measures using an encouragement based randomized controlled trial.
+We focus on two COVID-19 relief programs for firms in Portugal.
+These programs provide (i) wage support for workers who are kept on payroll and (ii) lines of credit backed by government guarantees.
+We randomly assign firms to a treatment providing either simplified information regarding the program or a combination of information and step-by-step application support.
+We find a significant treatment effect of simple information provision to firms on take up for the wage support program, but not for lines of credit.
+Our results constitute direct evidence that information frictions can act as a meaningful barrier to comprehensive distribution of firm-level support measures.

 JEL Classification: G38, G41